zefanyang/MIA-LLMs/README.md

-This repository follows research that combines medical image analysis models and LLMs.
+This repository follows research that combines medical image analysis models and large language models (LLMs).